AvivYaish/SMTsolver/README.md

-Assumes all conditions are wrapped in asserts: "(assert (boolean_formula))" The formula is given in left-Polish notation, and should be enclosed in brackets: "(op param1 param2)" op, param1, param2 should be separated by 1 or more whitespaces. op can be either one of "not", "and", "or".
+Assumes all conditions are wrapped in asserts: "(assert (boolean_formula))" The formula is given in left-Polish notation, and should be enclosed in brackets: "(op param1 param2)" op, param1, param2 should be separated by 1 or more whitespaces. op can be either one of "not", "and", "or", "=>", "<=>".
 If it is "not", param2 should be left empty. param1, param2 can either be: "true", "false", a variable name, or a formula.
 Cannot contain (declare-fun ...).

 ##### UF requirements
 Assumes functions are declared using: "(declare-fun func_name (param1_type, param2_type, ...) return_type)"
-Assumes all conditions are wrapped in asserts: "(assert (boolean_formula))" Where boolean_formula is a valid boolean formula, and can only contain literals of the
-form: "(= param1 param2)", and parameters are either variables or functions.
+Assumes all conditions are wrapped in asserts: "(assert (boolean_formula))", where boolean_formula is a valid boolean formula, and can only contain literals of the form: "(= param1 param2)", and parameters are either variables or functions.
 Functions can only be of the form: "func_name(param1,param2,...)"

 ##### TQ requirements
-Assumes variables are declared using: "(declare-fun var_name () Int)" Assumes all conditions are wrapped in asserts: "(assert (boolean_formula))" Where boolean_formula is a valid boolean formula, and can only contain literals of the
-form: "(<= (coeff1*var1+coeff2*var2+...) b)"
-The left parameter is enclosed in brackets if it includes multiple parameters.
+Assumes variables are declared using: "(declare-fun var_name () Int)" Assumes all conditions are wrapped in asserts: "(assert (boolean_formula))", where boolean_formula is a valid boolean formula, and can only contain literals of the form: "(<= (coeff1*var1+coeff2*var2+...) b)" The left parameter is enclosed in brackets if it includes multiple parameters.
 The right parameter is always a single number.
 Coefficients are either an int (e.g. "68"), or an int followed by a dot followed by an int (e.g. "68.52").
+Variable names must start with a letter.
 Variables and coefficients can include a single leading operator, either '-' or '+'.
 Variables and can be separated from the coefficient by a '*'.
 All done according to https://moodle2.cs.huji.ac.il/nu19/mod/forum/discuss.php?d=40323